HappyLuckYesterday/react-hooks-react-router-code-along/README.md

   );
 }

 // Step 2.
-Changed to have router coordinate what is displayed ReactDOM.render(
+Change so router is coordinating what is displayed ReactDOM.render(
   <BrowserRouter>
     <Route path="/">